donesvad/java-api-test-mintos/README.md

       link: [View Allure Report Results](https://donesvad.github.io/java-api-test/)

 This CI pipeline ensures that all changes to the main branch are thoroughly tested and that test results are easily accessible through the Allure report.

-### WireMock

-WireMock is integrated into the project to mock external API dependencies, enabling more controlled and predictable testing environments.
-This is particularly useful for scenarios where the external service is unreliable, expensive to use, or simply unavailable during testing.

-WireMock allows you to:

-- Define stubs for external service endpoints, returning pre-defined responses for various HTTP methods.
-- Simulate different response statuses and delays to test how your application handles various scenarios.
-- Ensure that your tests are fast, reliable, and do not depend on external network conditions.

 ### Test Parallelization